Terry Scholars, Class of 2020

 Tarik Lbayad was an AP Scholar and a member of Mu Alpha Theta Math Honor Society.
 He was head of research for the Environmental Club and captain of the varsity cross country team.
 Lbayad interned as an athletic trainer at his high school and was also a clinical rotations intern at Baylor Scott & White.
 He volunteered at North Garland Library and the MAS Islamic Center of Dallas.
-Lbayad is majoring in biochemistry.
+Lbayad is majoring in finance.

 Winona High School, Winona

 Mya Miller was class president, Advancement Via Individual Determination (AVID) president, and National Honor Society vice president.
 She was also on the varsity golf team.
 Miller received the student of the month award and was a UIL persuasive speaker winner.
 She volunteered at a veterans nursing home, the East Texas Food Bank and served the homeless at Church Under the Bridge.
 Miller is majoring in economics.

 Edward S. Marcus High School, Flower Mound